 Due to the pandemic, this work was put on pause and focus shifted to delivering instruction remotely and the web-based offerings of the adopted curriculum.
-The California Dashboard 2019 English Language Arts Equity Report showed: Millbrae students who were English learners scoring 7 points below standard Students from Socio-economic Disadvantaged families scoring 28 points below standard Students with Disabilities scored 72 points below standard

-Actions detailed here address 5 state priorities and are intended to close achievement gaps:
+For the 2021-2022 school year, refocus is now needed on student progress to address the gaps that already existed and those that have emerged or have been exacerbated due to the extended lapse of in-person learning.
+The California Dashboard 2019 English Language Arts Equity Report showed Millbrae students who were English Learners scoring 7 points below standard, students from low-income families scoring 28 points below standard, and students with disabilities scoring 72 points below standard.
+Actions detailed here address 5 state priorities and are intended to close achievement gaps.